United States Army during the Vietnam War: Division

 Organization of the U.S. Army 1st Cavalry Division when it was converted into an airmobile division for deployment to Vietnam in 1965.

 The divisions were reorganized as part of the Reorganization Objective Army Division (ROAD) structure.
 The reorganization had begun with the reorganization of the Airborne Divisions in 1964 and the creation of the first Airmobile Division in 1965.
-There were five types of divisions: Infantry, Motorized Infantry, Tank, Airborne and Airmobile Divisions.
+There were five types of divisions: Infantry, Mechanized Infantry, Tank, Airborne and Airmobile Divisions.
 The basis for the realignment was the realization that a standard division was not capable of fulfilling all tasks.
 It was necessary for divisions to be specialized to some degree and to have a flexible structure that could be tailored to the requirements of different levels of conflict, terrain, climate, enemy capabilities and other conditions.
 In 1968, the strength of an infantry division was between 15,800 and 19,000 men.